timll/gol_typescript/README.md

 Just drag and drop to your webserver or just use [this link](https://timll.github.io/gol_typescript/) if you want to try it out.
 ## usage
 Software should be self explanatory, especially when the audience could be anyone like in the web.
+## performance
+On a 256^2 board using the random pattern generator built-in, firefox did around 10 steps/second, while chrome was 10 times faster.
+Don't know why.